Deeksha1108/Stripe_Subscriptions/README.md

 - Stripe hits your `/webhooks/stripe` endpoint.
 - Subscription is saved automatically.
-- Any future update/cancel also triggers webhooks.
+- Any future update/cancel also triggers webhooks and updates to DB.

 ---